-If you don’t think your organization is creative enough to implement design thinking, think again.
+If you don’t think your organization is creative enough to implement design thinking processes, think again.

-Design thinking isn’t about your knowledge of design concepts or color palettes, but rather it’s about designing tools and processes with the end-user in mind.
-When we design programs or platforms directly for the users and employees, we can increase engagement, adoption, and employee satisfaction.
+Design thinking isn’t about your knowledge of design concepts or color palettes; rather, it’s about designing tools and processes with end users in mind.
+When you design programs or platforms directly for users, you can increase engagement, adoption and satisfaction.

-The most important foundational piece of design thinking is integrating the end-users’ needs before you begin creating, so time isn’t wasted solving the wrong problems.
-It’s a mindset of relentlessly trying to understand the user and the problem at hand.
+The most important foundational piece of design thinking is integrating the end users’ needs before you begin creating, so time isn’t wasted solving the wrong problems.
+It’s a mindset of relentlessly trying to understand the user and problem at hand.

-Here are four actionable steps to implement design thinking and bring its benefits to your organization:
+You can implement design thinking and bring its benefits to your organization in four key ways:

 1. Focus on the problem

 Companies often fail at effectively solving problems or meeting goals because they don’t correctly identify the user or problem initially.
-Here are a few tips for identifying your problem:
+To identify your problem, you can:

 - Listen.
 Put yourself in users’ shoes and think through their lenses.

 - Ask questions.
-Who encounters this problem and why?
-Why did past attempts fail to solve the problem at hand?
+Who encounters the problem and why?
+Why did past attempts to solve it fail?

 - Have collaborative conversations.
-Working in silos is an easy trap to fall into.
-Engage with everyone, not just those on your team.
+Working in silos is a trap.
+Engage with everyone, not just your team.

 - Stay unbiased.
-Don’t assume you immediately understand the problem, nor the solution.
-By being open-minded you might find something else you weren’t expecting.
+Don’t assume you immediately understand the problem or solution.
+By being open-minded you might find something you weren’t expecting.

 2. Develop design thinking skills on your team

 Traditionally, project managers or engineers handled the ideation phase of the design thinking process.
 But it’s not limited to those functions.
 Everyone can and should participate by asking questions, understanding and testing.
 To develop your team’s design thinking skills, you can: